 Your California lease agreement provides a legal basis for any tenancy-related actions you would pursue in the future.

 Start off by defining whether the rental document is a lease or rental agreement.
 Move on by collecting the adult tenant names and setting the occupancy limits.

-Take extra care when covering rent and security deposits.
+Take extra care when covering rent and security deposits in every lease or rental agreement.
 Details matter.